ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `filaments` is the name of our variable defining which objects are the filaments in our scene.

-    * `FindObjectByName` is a CORE function to find objects you wish to reference.
+    * `FindObjectByName` is a Core function to find objects you wish to reference.
 Very handy if they are nested deep within many groups and folders.
 We could have defined filaments as

         ```lua
         local lightBulbFolder = script.parent.parent:GetChildren()[1]